maithili-k/lsg-pbs/source/pbs-jobs.rst

   ------------------------- ---------------- --------------- -------- - -----
   6401.gb-ce-kun           wrapper.sh       maithilk        00:00:00 R medium

-  qstat -f 6401 # replace 6401 with your jobID
+  qstat -f 6401 # replace 6401 with your jobID, this will give more details

 13. Once the job is ready the status will be (or dont show this part and ask if anyone has a different output)
  .. code-block:: console